Download a 2016 Birthday Offering packet

 Give to the Birthday Offering

 The Birthday Offering is a PW offering collected in the spring of each year to celebrate the blessings in the lives of Presbyterian Women.
 The offering funds up to five projects that are not included in ongoing General Assembly mission support, such as agricultural development, child care, community organization, criminal justice, drug counseling, economic justice, elderly care, employment training, homelessness, literacy, violence and women’s concerns.

 PW in the Congregations (PWCs) typically collect the Birthday Offering in the spring and dedicate their offerings at spring gatherings.
 No giving guidelines are suggested other than “give as you are blessed.”
 PWCs who collect the Offering should send their donation (as a check made payable to Treasurer of Presbyterian Women) to the treasurer of PW in the Presbytery.
 Email Presbyterian Women to find out the name and address of your PWP treasurer.

 After reviewing numerous proposals, the Creative Ministries Offering Committee chose Community of St. Therese of Lisieux and Bethesda Christian Community Center to receive grants from the 2015 Birthday Offering.
-Gifts to the 2014 Birthday Offering will allow theses ministries to help at-risk youth in Kansas and Florida, girls in South Sudan, and individuals living in California in manufactured homes that are in dire need of updates.
+Gifts to the 2015 Birthday Offering will allow theses ministries to help at-risk youth in Kansas and Florida, girls in South Sudan, and individuals living in California in manufactured homes that are in dire need of updates.
 The actual grant amounts for these worthwhile programs will depend on gifts received in 2015.
 The goal for the offering is $500,000; give now.